sequi76/arxiv-gamer/README.md

 ## For the future

+- Something very doable: include hep-ph and cond-mat databases so that other colleagues can join.
+This is as easy as managing to download the last ~10k papers in those fields and put their title and abstract in a Dataframe.

 - Many ideas in how to convert this little game into a powerful tool for the community..

 - More work & volunteers are needed..